 - Not enrolling and/or successfully completing a course after two consecutive years.

-- Earning three or more W grades.
+- Earning two or more W grades.

 Under extenuating circumstances, students may apply for a waiver through the GPC.
 If a waiver is granted, students may be updated to the most recent catalog year.

 Students who do not successfully complete a course during their admit term, or allowed deferment time, will be dismissed from the program.